Posted on Sun 23 August 2020

 Interactive Voting System Simulator

-Ka-Ping Yee's [cached]blog post about election methods and how to visualize them has long been one of my favourites.
+Ka-Ping Yee's blog post about election methods and how to visualize them has long been one of my favourites.
 As always, a well chosen diagram or picture is much easier to understand than a verbose description, and can make corner cases directly leap into our face.
 The human visual system is a powerful pattern detector, we should make use of it whenever we can!

 Inspired by Yee's blog post, I made an interactive simulator to allow you to explore the four main voting systems directly in your browser: Plurality (aka first past the post), Approval, Borda and Instant-runoff (Hare).
 I did not implement Condorcet yet, as it requires more effort and at least in Yee's examples seems to give the same results.